Intercounty Baseball League: History

+On December 3, 2024, the Toronto Maple Leafs announced they had signed Ayami Sato, making her the first female player in the league as well as the first female player chosen to play professional baseball in Canada.
+She began playing on May 11, 2025.

+In 2025, IBL commissioner Ted Kalnins stated that league was trasitioning from being a semi-professional to fully professional league and would be expanding to a total of 10 teams as a part of that effort.

 All-Star Game

 On July 8, 2006, in Barrie, the league's New Era IBL All-Star Classic game between the Barrie Baycats and the IBL All-Stars; Barrie won 7–2.

 On August 21 and 22, 2010 in Ottawa, the Fat Cats hosted the New Era All-Star Classic between the IBL All-Stars and the All-Stars from Ligue de Baseball Senior Élite du Québec (LBSEQ).

 Barrie hosted the league's All-Star Game on July 11, 2015, with the IBL All-Stars defeating Barrie Baycats 13–4.

+Following a several-year hiatus the IBL announced they will be hosting a mid summer classic on July 20, 2024 in Welland.